NaimKabir/sfcommons-bot/README.md

 Eventually we'll want to:
 * Collect metrics on successful meet-ups
 * Integrate with the Member Directory to seed discussion with mutual interests
-* Poll recommendations on cool mett-up sites
+* Poll recommendations on cool meet-up sites from members

 ## Development